 Families

 Visit any day of the week to explore our exhibitions.
-Spend time drawing at our little art table or borrow an Art Kit from the Front Desk.
+Spend time drawing at our little art table or borrow an Art Kit from the Information Desk.
 Art Kits are free, in-gallery activities designed for visitors ages two to twelve.
 Every Art Kit is packed with everything you need for a small art adventure in the galleries.

 If you are looking for more opportunities to explore art with your family, join us for Make Something Sunday, a free, monthly drop-in program that introduces new materials and ways of working through informal hands-on workshops for kids and their adults.